JohnCarlosReed/Documentation/development_ideas.md

 - practice maven
 - try Python Selenium
 - mess with Jenkins after getting the Twitter JUnit going
+- write to andy the poet guy

 Ideas:
 ======
+- make a webserver!
 - fork someone
 - pick something that exists, make it better or just rewrite in another lang
 - spend some time researching a datasource for my dream world epic dataset
 - twitter chatbot with my made it up translator
 - make a dataset(harvest from web?), then machine learning
 - sit

+A simple web server that can serve HTML files that contain Javascript and other forms of non-code executing code.
+Added complexity would be to try and implement streaming video, create a server-side language, or serve up other stream types.

+An automated program which carries out tasks on the web including checking websites, page scraping, and summarization of data or web posting.

+Quiz Maker

+Narrowing it down:
+Java, C
+What common tools do I use that I could reproduce on the cmd line?
+Something like wget